SelenaChoUtah/NAL-Lab/Corinne Mayfield/introDataAnalysis/readme.md

 8/9
 - figure out how to commit to GitHub online
-- determine why the GitHub Desktop is not linked to online
+- determine why the GitHub Desktop is not linked to online (This issue was that I had made a complete copy of your repository, but so when I committed I committed to an exact copy of your repository but it was just owned by me)

 Github Notes
 - don't really want large data files in GitHub